-A traumatic cause of neck pain is the result of an injury.
-An injury is perhaps the most common cause of neck pain.
-Some injuries are minor and resolve spontaneously on their own and others require medical attention and a prolonged recovery.
+A traumatic cause of neck pain can be the result of an injury.
+Some injuries are minor and can resolve spontaneously while others may require medical attention and can have a prolonged recovery.

-- Muscle strain – also known as a pulled muscle, a muscle strain refers to damage to the muscle or its connecting tendons.
-This can be caused by hyperextension, such as in whiplash, or twisting awkwardly.
-These are typically minor injuries that heal with rest and medications.
+- Muscle strain – refers to injury to the muscle or its connecting tendons.
+This can be caused by sudden extension or flexion, such as in whiplash, or twisting awkwardly.
+These are typically minor injuries that can heal with rest, physical therapy and medications.

-- Fracture – a fracture is a broken bone and may be the result of a fall, or high impact injury like a car accident.
-In older people with osteoporosis (decreased bone density), fractures can occur with minimal trauma.
-Depending on where the vertebrae is broken, a fracture can be treated with bracing, but can sometimes require surgery.
+- Fracture – a fracture is a broken bone that can be the result of a fall or high impact injury like a car accident.
+In older people with osteoporosis (low bone density), fractures can occur with minimal trauma.
+Depending on what spinal structure is broken, such as the vertebrae, a fracture can be treated with bracing, however sometimes may require surgery.

-Degenerative causes of neck pain refer to wear and tear on the spine.
-This is often age related or due to repetitive injury.
-Chronic neck pain is often caused by degenerative changes.
+Degenerative causes of neck pain refer to wear and tear of various spinal structures and can be a common cause of chronic neck pain.
+This is often age-related or due to repetitive injury.

 - Canal Stenosis (narrowing) – the spinal cord and spinal nerves pass through canals within the spine.
 These can narrow due to bony overgrowth (osteophytes), thickening of ligaments (ligamentum flavum hypertrophy), or because of a herniated intervertebral disc.

-- Herniated disc – The intervertebral discs can slip, protrude, or rupture which can result in canal narrowing and compression of the spinal cord or nerve roots
+- Herniated disc – the intervertebral discs can bulge, protrude, or rupture which can lead to pain and result in canal narrowing and compression of the spinal cord or spinal nerve roots

 - Spondylosis – is a general term that refers to age related wear and tear, or degeneration, of the spine

-- Spondylolisthesis – is when one of the bones of the spine, called a vertebrae, slips forward or backwards from its normal position.
+- Spondylolisthesis – refers to when one of the bones of the spine, called a vertebrae, slips forward or backwards from its normal position.